manips-sai-org/sai2-interfaces/docs/ui_elements_details/plot/README.md

-The `sai2-interfaces-plot` Element
+The `sai-interfaces-plot` Element
 ====================================
-The `sai2-interfaces-plot` element allows you to plot scalar-valued and vector-valued Redis keys against time.
+The `sai-interfaces-plot` element allows you to plot scalar-valued and vector-valued Redis keys against time.

 ![plot initial](./plot1.png)